thediligent/DMSaasDash/README.md

 ## Documentation

-[Mantis documentation](https://codedthemes.gitbook.io/mantis/) helps you out in all aspects from Installation to deployment.
+[DMS documentation](https://codedthemes.gitbook.io/DMS/) helps you out in all aspects from Installation to deployment.

 ## Technology stack